CBD / HEMP.

 What is the industry looking for?

-• Simplify the intake, handling and precision dosing
+- Simplification of intake, handling and precise dosing

-• Further dosage forms.
-Drops are already available en mass on the market,capsules and tablets can extend the portfolio.
+- New dosage forms.
+Drops are already available on the market, capsules and tablets could expand the portfolio.

-Industries are looking to add natural high-sources of vitamins, probiotics, omega 3-6-9 fatty acids, antioxidants, amino acids and hemp to their natural supplements products.
-Often in form of an oil or oily powder.
-Talking about the latter, manufacturers can achieve some benefits when using microencapsulation for oil powders.
-Especially if the oil powder is then filled into hard gelatin or hypromellose capsules, precision dosing of exact amounts of ingredients or nutrients can be achieved.
-Flavor and odor masking can be minimize unpleasant tastes and smells associated with certain nutrients.
+The industry is endeavouring to add natural sources of vitamins, probiotics, omega-3-6-9 fatty acids, antioxidants, amino acids and hemp to its natural food supplements.
+Often in the form of an oil or an oily powder.
+Speaking of the latter: manufacturers can achieve a number of benefits by microencapsulating oil powders.
+Especially when the oil powder is then filled into hard gelatine or hypromellose capsules, a precise dosage of ingredients or nutrients can be achieved.
+Taste and odour masking can minimise unpleasant tastes and odours associated with certain nutrients.
 Protection from moisture, acids, heat and oxygen.
-It enhances stability, bioavailability and delivery.
-As well as ease of handling due to dry and free flowing.
+It improves stability, bioavailability and delivery as well as handling through dry and free-flowing powder.

-To incorporate oily substances in powder with purely natural ingredients and to encapsulate the product or press a tablet can thus be a done in simple way.
+The incorporation of oily substances into powders with purely natural ingredients and the encapsulation of the product or the compression of a tablet can thus be carried out easily.
 And it could also open up the possibility of combining CBD with other active ingredients.
-Therefore, natural ingredient powder premixes like CompactCel® MAB can support absorbing oily substances like hemp in a ratio up to 1:8.
+For example, natural active ingredient powder premixes such as CompactCel® MAB can support the absorption of oily substances such as hemp in a ratio of up to 1:8.

 Example:

-20 mg of hemp shall be filled in a size 0 capsule.
-Therefore, approx. 30 mg oil (containing 20mg CBD) needs to be incorporate in 500 mg powder.
-As a result, 6% of oil must be in the capsule.
-Using CompactCel® MAB for the oil absorption process makes it possible to bind up to 12.5 % oil in powder.
+20 mg of hemp should be filled into a size 0 capsule.
+This means that approx. 30 mg of oil (with 20 mg CBD) must be incorporated into 500 mg of powder.
+Consequently, 6 % of the oil must be in the capsule.
+By using CompactCel® MAB for oil absorption, it is possible to bind up to 12.5 % oil in the powder.
 And even after that, it still has good flow properties.
-Hard capsules can thus be filled easily without the powder mass clumping together.
+This makes it easy to fill hard capsules without the powder mass clumping together.

 Request your free CompactCel® MAB sample: